 Disadvantages of wet sleeve blocks:

-Such constructions are used in the heaviest construction machines, such as bulldozers, excavators, or mining machines, where internal combustion engines operate under immense loads.
+This type of construction is used in the heaviest construction machines, such as bulldozers, excavators, or mining machines, where internal combustion engines operate under enormous loads.

 Which internal combustion engine block to choose?

-Each of the described types of engine blocks has its pros and cons, as well as its specific applications:
+Each of the described types of engine blocks has its advantages and disadvantages, as well as its specific applications: